 ...a little bit about Vaseem Mohammed

 Growing up in the East End of London Vaseem has always been interested in shapes, textures and atmospheres of his urban childhood.
-This fascination developed into a vocational interest in art during his mid twenties when he enrolled at a local College to do access courses in Art & Design, Graphics and Creative Computing & Illustration.
-Although mainly self taught he then freelanced in graphic design and furniture renovation with Islamic inspired decoration, through which he found his niche in fine art which he has concentrated on for the past 20 years.
+This fascination developed into a vocational interest in art during his mid twenties when he enrolled at a local College undertake a foundation course in Art & Design and then the following year he studied Graphics and Creative Computing & Illustration.
+Although mainly self taught he then freelanced as a graphic designer through which he found his niche in fine art which he has concentrated on for the past 20 or so years.

 Some of his work has been sold/auctioned through Sotheby's.
 Distinguished projects include: painting an 8 piece collection for Mohammed Bin Issa Al Jabar's MBI international private jet; producing Qur'anic manuscripts & Qu'ran bindings used as props for a film, Red-light Runners (Directed by Michael Madsen).

-Collectors of Vaseem's original paintings include Ted Baker founder Ray Kelvin, Chris Evans, Seyyed Mohammad Khatami (Former president of Iran), Issac Dar (finance minister of Pakistan), actress Laila Rouass, Nahid Majid OBE, amongst many other institutions, museums & galleries.
+Collectors of Vaseem's original paintings include Ted Baker founder Ray Kelvin, Chris Evans, Robert Elms Writer & broadcaster BBC Radio London, Amir Khan British Boxer, Seyyed Mohammad Khatami (Former president of Iran), actress & Humanitarian Laila Rouass, Nahid Majid OBE, amongst many other institutions, museums & galleries.

 Diversification, fatherhood, changes in personal space, and the dynamics of political Islam have all affected his work, yet the previously mentioned elements and themes are all still ever present in different personas.

 The latest art which Vaseem has been doing is a change from his usual work.
 His palette and style resembles more of a Persian or Islamic miniature art but strips it down in isolating the subject matter(s) which he uses as a metaphor for an event or an emotion which he has experienced or been effected by.